isiahmeadows/mithril.js/design/core/hyperscript.md

 These commit asynchronously, so if you want to run a callback on init, emit a `{view: child, init() { ... }}` object instead.
 This is intended to support things that require [DOM calculation or similar](https://github.com/MithrilJS/mithril.js/issues/1166#issuecomment-234965960) immediately after rendering to re-patch the tree.

-Async rendering frames operate in this order for each root being redrawn:
+Async rendering frames operate in this order:

-1. Update the root's subtree with the given updated trees.
+1. For each root being redrawn, update the root's subtree with the given updated trees.
 If a child has an updated tree after sending new attributes, that subtree is updated, too.
 	1. Each update is attached to a fragment and added to the DOM immediately after this step.
+	1. `duringCommit` callbacks are called during this step.
-1. Invoke all `afterCommit` callbacks in order of appearance.
+1. Invoke all scheduled `afterCommit` callbacks in order of appearance.
-1. Unsubscribe closed streams in order of appearance.
+1. Close all removed streams in order of appearance.

 ## Context